For consumers For business

 A snapshot of the living wage campaign in Bangladesh

-“It is precisely this paternalistic perspective that keeps Bangladesh’s 4.2 million RMG workers trapped in a debt-riddled cycle of low wage labour and diminishing participation in civil society driven by excessive and exhausting overtime.
-Meanwhile, a lack of robust regulation means that retailers in the Global North are able to avoid accountability for improving the working conditions of the very jobs they create,” argues Ruth MacGlip in her article for Good On You.
+But, as sustainable fashion expert Ruth MacGlip in her article for Good On You: “It is precisely this paternalistic perspective that keeps Bangladesh’s 4.2 million RMG workers trapped in a debt-riddled cycle of low-wage labour and diminishing participation in civil society driven by excessive and exhausting overtime.
+Meanwhile, a lack of robust regulation means that retailers in the Global North are able to avoid accountability for improving the working conditions of the very jobs they create.”

-But there is a reason many companies have flocked to Bangladesh and other LMICs in recent years.
+There’s a reason so many companies have flocked to Bangladesh and other LMICs in recent years.
 First, structural power imbalances and systemic racism, remnants of colonialisation that still benefit fashion brands.
 Then, from a traditional business perspective, high productivity and low overheads are always important, but the question remains: “How is it possible to make clothing so very cheaply?”

 The answer is: it’s not, unless brands choose to drastically cut corners and turn a blind eye to the impact on people, the planet, and animals.
 Which is exactly what’s happening.
 In fact, many people in the cut-make-trim part of the fashion supply chain work in unsafe factories and live in deplorable conditions.
 Workers’ living conditions may not be a direct legal responsibility of the large international corporations that own the major high street brands—but then again, if their healthy profits flow from the fact that people are living in abject poverty, surely they have to take responsibility?
 The living wage campaign aims to overcome this injustice by calling on companies to ensure their profits don’t come at the cost of their employees’ living conditions.